agirlcodes/accessibilityProject/README.md

 Password: nirvana1

-Bugs: Delete button does not function as intended
+Bugs: Delete button does not function as intended.

+On local computer, errors will appear in the console as it is due to needing to run Heroku, otherwise it will not allow functions relating to the data to be completed.
+Refer to live website:  https://accessibilityproject.herokuapp.com